Mark Fidrych

-Mark Steven Fidrych (/ˈfɪdrᵻtʃ/ FID-rich; August 14, 1954 – April 13, 2009), nicknamed "The Bird", was an American Major League Baseball (MLB) baseball pitcher.
-He pitched his entire career for the Detroit Tigers (1976–1980).
+Mark Steven Fidrych (/ˈfɪdrᵻtʃ/ FID-rich; August 14, 1954 – April 13, 2009), nicknamed "the Bird", was an American professional baseball pitcher who played five seasons in Major League Baseball (MLB) with the Detroit Tigers.

 Known for his quirky antics on the mound, Fidrych led the major leagues with a 2.34 ERA in 1976, won the American League (AL) Rookie of the Year award, and finished with a 19–9 record.
 Shortly thereafter, however, injuries derailed his career, which ended after just five seasons in the major leagues.

 Early life

 The son of an assistant school principal, Fidrych played baseball at Algonquin Regional High School in Northborough, Massachusetts, and at Worcester Academy, a day and boarding school in central Massachusetts.
 In the 1974 amateur draft he was selected in the 10th round by the Detroit Tigers.
-He later joked that when he received a call saying he had been drafted, he thought he was drafted into the military, not thinking there were any teams looking at him.
+He later joked that when he received a phone call informing him that he had been drafted, he thought he was drafted into the armed services, not thinking there were any Major League teams considering him.
 In the minor leagues one of his coaches with the Lakeland Tigers dubbed the lanky 6-foot-3 right-handed pitcher "The Bird" because of his resemblance to the "Big Bird" character on the popular Sesame Street television program.

 1976 season

-Fidrych made the Tigers as a non-roster invitee out of the 1976 spring training, not making his MLB debut until April 20, and pitched only one inning through mid-May.
+Fidrych joined the Tigers spring training camp in 1976 and made the roster, though he did not make his Major League debut until April 20, pitching only one inning through mid-May.

 In his third appearance, on May 15, Fidrych made his first major league start, caught by Bruce Kimm, his batterymate in 1975 at Triple A Evansville.
 He held the Cleveland Indians hitless through six innings and ended up with a two-hit, 2–1 complete game victory, with one walk and five strikeouts.
 In addition to his pitching, Fidrych attracted attention in his debut for talking to the ball while on the pitcher's mound, strutting in a circle around the mound after every out, patting down the mound, and refusing to allow groundskeepers to fix the mound in the sixth inning.
 After the game, sports writer Jim Hawkins wrote in the Detroit Free Press: "He really is something to behold."
 Rico Carty of the Indians said he thought Fidrych "was trying to hypnotize them."

 On May 25 at Fenway Park in Boston, Fidrych started his second game in front of two busloads of fans who traveled from Fidrych's hometown of Northborough.
 Fidrych pitched well, allowing two earned runs (a two-run home run by Carl Yastrzemski) in eight innings, but Luis Tiant shut out the Tigers, and Fidrych received his first major league loss.

 On May 31, Fidrych pitched an 11-inning, complete-game victory over the Milwaukee Brewers.
 On June 5, he pitched another 11-inning, complete-game victory over the Texas Rangers in Arlington.
 Fidrych continued to pitch well heading into the All-Star break: